g-jgreen/documentation/content/iothubs/google.md

 The device creates a JWT in order to connect to the MQTT Bridge, the device connects using the deviceId and JWT.
 MQTT Bridge verifies the signature and connects the device.

 ## Pub/Sub Topics and Subscriptions
-Topics are used for sending data to, on this data you can subscribe afterwards.
+Device sending data to the topics and on channel you can subscribe afterwards.
 There are 2 types of subscriptions:

-* Push (Pushes data from topic subscription into an endpoint, example: Waylay)
+* Push (Pushes data from topic subscription into an endpoint as soon as new data arrives, example: Waylay platform)
 * Pull

 ## Client code for pushing data to Google Pub/Sub in Node.JS